LiLin-biosoft/epiConv/README.md

 res_epiConv<-add.embedding(obj=res_epiConv,x=umap_res,name="samplBlurred")
 plot(res_epiConv@embedding[["samplBlurred"]],pch="+")
 ```
+The distance is calculated by `max(Smat)-Smat`.
++ `add.embedding`: add the embeddiing to the epiConv object.
+  - `obj`: the epiConv object.
+  - `x`: the embedding matrix.
-The distance is calculated by `max(Smat)-Smat`. `add.embedding` is used to add the embeddiing to the epiConv object. `obj` specifies the epiConv object, `x` specifies the embedding matrix and `name` specifies the list name used to store the embedding.
+  - `name`: the list name used to store the embedding.
-To prepare the input for epiConv-full, we save the list of high-quality barcodes to file:
+To prepare the input for epiConv-full, we save the list of high-quality barcodes and the epiConv object:
 ```
 temp<-data.frame(res_epiConv@meta.features$barcode,1)
 write.table(temp,file="pbmc5k/pbcm5k_ident.tsv",row.names=F,col.names=F,quote=F,sep="\t")